kirbyk/kirbyk.github.io/_posts/2015-09-11-domain-registrars-dns-and-hosting.md

 Back in the day I, like many other people, used GoDaddy as my primary domain registrar.
 Quickly I learned that GoDaddy spends all of their money on [fancy advertising][godaddy] instead of hiring UX engineers or product managers.
-Their support team was subpar aswell during my time their.
+Their support team was subpar as well during my time there.

 Nowadays I only use [Namecheap][namecheap] for my domain needs.
-Namecheap as by far the best interface I've found for managing domains, and it gets better everytime I use it.
+Namecheap is by far the best interface I've found for managing domains, and it gets better everytime I use it.
 They also always have great deals on [new TLDs][tlds], and searching for a great domain on their site is always a fantastic experience.